GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/03_latency_tuning.md

 - `isolcpus`: A list of CPUs that will be isolated from balancing and scheduling algorithms.
 This prevents most system processes from using the specified CPUs, thereby making more CPU time available for LinuxCNC.
 - `irqaffinity`: A list of CPUs to set as the default IRQ affinity mask.
 This selects the CPUs that will handle interrupts, ensuring that the remaining CPUs do not have to perform this task.
-- `rcu_nocbs`: A list of CPUs whose RCU callbacks will be executed on other CPUs.{cite}`enwiki:1169786538,redhat_rt_rcu`.
+- `rcu_nocbs`: A list of CPUs whose {{RCU}} callbacks will be executed on other CPUs.{cite}`enwiki:1169786538,redhat_rt_rcu`.
-- `rcu_nocb_poll`: This option periodically wakes up RCU callback execution threads using a timer to check for callbacks to execute.
-Without this option, the CPUs specified in `rcu_nocbs` are responsible for waking up the threads that execute RCU callbacks {cite}`redhat_rt_rcu`.
+- `rcu_nocb_poll`: This option periodically wakes up {{RCU}} callback execution threads using a timer to check for callbacks to execute.
+Without this option, the CPUs specified in `rcu_nocbs` are responsible for waking up the threads that execute {{RCU}} callbacks {cite}`redhat_rt_rcu`.
 This option improves the real-time responsiveness of the CPUs listed in `rcu_nocbs` by freeing them from the need to wake up their corresponding threads.
 - `nohz_full`: A list of CPUs that will cease receiving timing ticks when only one task is executing.
 As a result, these CPUs can dedicate more time to executing applications and less time to handling interrupts and context switching.
-The CPUs in this list will have their RCU callbacks transferred to other CPUs, as if they had been specified with the `rcu_nocbs` option.
+The CPUs in this list will have their {{RCU}} callbacks transferred to other CPUs, as if they had been specified with the `rcu_nocbs` option.

 To determine the number of processors in your system, you can use either the `nproc` command or `cat /proc/cpuinfo`.
 For instance, in a system with 4 CPUs, if you wish to isolate 3 CPUs from disturbances, you can use the following parameters: